expectedpayoff/expectedpayoff.github.com.old/source/_posts/2012-10-25-the-other-election-2012-contest-the-pollsters-vs-the-data-scientists-vs-the-political-markets.markdown

 2. Electoral college probability models/simulations run by data scientists like [Nate Silver][3] [[1][4]], [Andrew Tannenbaum][5] [[2][6]], and [Drew Linzer][7] [[3][8]], that incorporate polls, economic indicators, and other correlated variables to create a forecast model of the electoral college.
 3. [Political betting markets][13] like [Pinnacle Sports][10], [Matchbook][11], [Intrade][9].

-This is the first US presidential election since 2000 that is actually close and contested, and the first ever that features mature probability models of the electoral college - alongside tuned, tweaked, evolved and relatively sophisticated polls and betting markets - all attempting to divine the outcome.
+This is the first US presidential election since 2000 that is actually close and contested, and hence the first ever closely contested presidential election that features mature probability models of the electoral college - alongside tuned, tweaked, evolved and relatively sophisticated polls and betting markets - all attempting to divine the outcome.

 One of the consequences of the close election is that there is  higher variance across these different forecasting methodologies and implementations than in the past two presidential election cycles.

-Whereas landslide elections tend to result in all the forecasting methods roughly agreeing with each other, close elections tend to result in disagreement among them - as is happening now - and hence a moment of truth: who is most accurate (or to put it in statistician's terms, who is least wrong).
+Whereas landslide elections tend to result in all the forecasting methods roughly agreeing with each other, close elections can result in disagreement among them - as is happening now - and hence a moment of truth: who is most accurate (or to put it in statistician's terms, who is [less wrong][17]).

-As of writing this, the major national polls generally show Romney eeking out a slight lead in the national popular vote, the electoral college models show a stubborn lead for Obama, and the betting markets generally favor Obama but with some [unusual activity][12] (which could hurt their credibility even if they correctly predict the election).
+As of writing this, the major national polls generally show Romney eeking out a slight lead in the national popular vote, the electoral college models show a stubborn lead for Obama, and the betting markets generally favor Obama while trending Romney (with some [unusual activity][12] which could hurt their credibility even if they correctly predict the election).

 So who is least wrong?
 We'll know in about two weeks, and can look forward to plenty of postmortem analysies of the analysies afterwards.